Fisher Investments Reviews What The 2024 Presidential Election Means for Stocks

 Note: Our political commentary is intentionally non-partisan.
 We don’t favor any political party nor any candidate and assess political developments solely for their potential economic and market impact.

-Among myriad factors, politics will likely continue to be at the forefront of many investors’ minds as the 2024 US elections approach.
+With the 2024 elections fast approaching, politics will likely continue to be at the forefront of many investors’ minds.
 Political developments undoubtedly can influence markets, but often not in the way many investors think.
-Heated rhetoric and hardened opinions of the likely—if not certain—presidential candidates could certainly swing sentiment and spark volatility.
-But despite partisan rancor, as Ken Fisher shared in his New York Post article “Why 2024 will be good—and possibly great—for investors,” the fourth year of a presidential term has been a historically strong year for stocks.
-In this article, we’ll take a closer look into how election years can affect stocks and what investors might expect in 2024.
+Heated rhetoric and hardened opinions of the candidates have the potential to swing sentiment and spark volatility.
+But despite the partisan rancor, as Ken Fisher shared in his New York Post article “Why 2024 will be good—and possibly great—for investors,” the fourth year of a presidential term has been a historically strong year for stocks.
+In this article, we’ll take a closer look into how election years can affect stocks and what investors might expect in the back-half of 2024.

 US Stock Returns and Presidents